jest-community/vscode-jest/README.md

     4. "none": Do not clear any panel. (default) (_**Note**: As of the current version, the testing framework does not support the clearing of the "TEST RESULTS" panel without side effects.
 The closest available command also clears all test item statuses, which may not be desirable.
 We are aware of this limitation and will raise the issue with the VS Code team._)

 <a id="outputconfig-conflict"></a>
-**Handling Conflicts with "TEST RESULTS" panel**
+**Handling Conflicts with "TEST RESULTS" panel setting**

 _The Problem_

 The behavior of the "TEST RESULTS" panel is influenced by VSCode's native `"testing.openTesting"` setting.
 This can cause inconsistencies with your `"jest.outputConfig"` settings.

-For instance, if you set `"jest.outputConfig": {"revealWithFocus": "none"}` to prevent automatic focus changes, but leave `"testing.openTesting"` at its default value of `"openOnTestStart"`, the "TEST RESULTS" panel will still automatically switch focus whenever tests run.
+For instance, if you set `"jest.outputConfig": {"revealWithFocus": "none"}` to prevent automatic focus changes, but leave `"testing.openTesting"` at its default value of `"openOnTestStart"`, the "TEST RESULTS" panel will still automatically switch focus when the tests are run via UI.

 _The Universal Solution_